mostafa272/everythingaccordion/README.md

 Everything Accordion enables you to handle the output style with different options in module setting.
 You can easily set background color, icon type, margin and padding,... for the title and body of the slides.
 Also, there are some other options to set the displaying category, author name, create date and publish date.
 For K2 items, you can determine you want to show author's avatar or  the image of K2 item as the featured image.

 ## Main features:
-- Displaying of modules in accordion slides
+- Displaying other modules in accordion slides
 - Displaying Joomla articles
 - Displaying K2 items
 - Filtering the content based on categories